A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke

 Now we describe our model for the distribution of $U$, the treatment assignment, and the response.
-We model According to this model, the unobserved binary covariate $U$ has a Bernoulli distribution with parameter $p$ and is independent of the observed covariates.
-The confounder $U$ can represent the aggregate impact of unmeasured confounding from more than one unmeasured confounder (\citealp{Colin2016}).
+We use an independent Bernoulli random variable to model the residual confounding not captured by the observed covariates:

+Here, we use a Bernoulli random variable to represent the unmeasured confounding for several reasons.
+First, it substantially reduces the computational cost of parameter estimation and is often adopted in the literature (\citealp{Rosenbaum1983}; \citealp{Imbens2003}; \citealp{Dorie2016}).
+Second, it facilitates contrasting our method to the bounds approach, where the unmeasured confounder takes on values $1$ and $0$ under the worst-case allocation.
+Third, while the support of $U$ (binary versus continuous) affects the interpretation of the association between $U$ and the treatment assignment and outcome, later we will reparametrize the association into a relative importance measure that is \emph{scale-free}.
+In Section \ref{sec: discussion} we will describe how our method could be extended to consider a continuous unmeasured confounder.